 The Friends of Music Hall is proud to present our first-ever Annual Report.
 Learn about the people, programs and preservation efforts that reflect the mission of our organization.
 Read about each committee, their members and their accomplishments.
 Enjoy the beautiful photography of Cincinnati Music Hall provided by board member Joanne Grueter and J. Miles Wolf.
 As you read the report, we hope our work and dedication to Music Hall will inspire you to become a first-time member or renew your membership to the Friends of Music Hall.
 Read our Annual Report Here.

-Under the leadership of historian/preservationist/Friends of Music Hall board member Thea Tjepkema, our organization is currently restoring historic sandstone ornamentation.
+Under the leadership of Friends of Music Hall historian Thea Tjepkema, our organization most recently restored historic sandstone ornamentation.
 Read a brief description of this project.

 For the revitalization of Music Hall: